 Typically set in the high-society ranks of Paris at the turn of the century, this production will be set in an “extravagant future society comparable to The Capitol in The Hunger Games series,” according to The Spartanburg Repertory Company (SRC) board member Aimee Dumouchel Gans.
 The opera group is taking the creative liberty in order to appeal to a younger crowd and include more educational elements.

+“This production lands somewhere in the space between fantasy and real life conquests,” Lindsey Brakhage, Opera Graduate Assistant at Converse College, said.
 Katie Jo O’Neal, performing the role of Hanna in the production, added, “At moments, the audience can’t help but to connect with Hanna’s emotional struggle to find love.
 With witty dialogue, sweeping score, and easy to follow plot, it’s the perfect opportunity to invite a friend who has never experienced the world of opera.”